python-attrs/attrs/docs/types.rst

 When this happens, ``attrs`` will simply put these string literals into the ``type`` attributes.
 If you need to resolve these to real types, you can call `attr.resolve_types` which will update the attribute in place.

-In practice though, types show their biggest usefulness in combination with tools like mypy_ or pytype_ that both have dedicated support for ``attrs`` classes.
+In practice though, types show their biggest usefulness in combination with tools like mypy_, pytype_ or pyright_ that have dedicated support for ``attrs`` classes.

 mypy